jsoref/ovs/Documentation/topics/dpdk/bridge.rst

             5 : avx512_gather

-If two lookup functions have the same priority, the first one in the list is chosen, and the 2nd occurance of that priority is not used.
+If two lookup functions have the same priority, the first one in the list is chosen, and the 2nd occurrence of that priority is not used.
 Put in logical terms, a subtable is chosen if its priority is greater than the previous best candidate.